OpenFn/docs/docs/manage-projects/oauth.md

 slug: /oauth
 ---

-Some applications require OAuth as an authentication method for connecting with third party applications making requests via their APIs.
-This guide walks you through how to set up and manage OAuth clients.
+Some applications require [OAuth](https://oauth.net/2/) as an authentication method for connecting with third party applications making requests via their APIs.
+OpenFn allows you to connect with applications using their OAuth authentication.
+This guide walks you through how to set up and manage OAuth clients and credentials.

 ### OAuth Authentication

-Some applications require [OAuth](https://oauth.net/2/) as an authentication method for connecting with third-party applications and making requests via their APIs.
-OpenFn allows you to connect with applications using their OAuth authentication.
-To use this feature in your OpenFn workflows, you need to set up OAuth clients and credentials for your instances or projects.
-This guide walks you through the management of OAuth clients and credentials.
+To use the OAuth authentication feature in your OpenFn workflows, you need to set up OAuth clients and credentials for your instances or projects.

 ### Setting up an OAuth client